 When I went to Cartagena, I tried another fruit called Sapote.
 In Colombia they have black sapote and South American Sapote.
 I tried the South American Sapote.
 This is an interesting fruit.
 It has brown skin, a little less hairy than a kiwi fruit.
 Or shall I say, more like a shaved kiwi fruit.
 It is about the size of a cantaloupe melon.
 While slightly less juicy, it has the same colour on the inside and has a tart sweetness like a mango.

 As for delicious food, I feasted on black squid ink risotto and different versions of ceviche to my hearts content.
-Raw fish pieces, prawns and tiny squids and calamari “cold-processed” in the citric acids of lemon juice has always fascinated me since I was introduced to the concept on a television cooking show.
+Raw fish pieces, prawns and tiny squids and calamari “cold-processed” in the citric acids of lemon juice have always fascinated me since I was introduced to the concept on a television cooking show.
 Some ceviche versions are more fruity due to the addition of mango and papaya instead of sliced onions.
 I even tried a version with maracuja instead of lemon juice which rendered a sweet sourness to the dish.
 I also indulged in a gold covered chocolate cake and a succulent cheese cake.

 One thing I like about buying fruit from the street peddlers in Colombia is that they peel and slice it for you on the spot.
 When you buy it from a stall keeper, the fruits are usually already peeled, so you can walk along eating it with a wooden tooth pick.